CEREBRAL VENOUS SINUS THROMBOSIS

 Local thrombolysis / mechanical recanalization

-- intra-sinus therapy should be performed in centers with expertise in endovascular treatment
+- local intra-sinus therapy should be performed in centers with expertise in endovascular treatment

-- advisable in extensive venous thromboses where no significant effect of anticoagulation can be expected and in cases with progressive clinical deterioration
+- advisable in extensive venous thromboses where no significant effect of anticoagulation is seen or can be expected

-- ESO guidelines 2017 do not address endovascular treatment (nor its indication or technical implementation)
+therapeutic strategies - guidelines do not address endovascular treatment in depth (no indication criteria or technical implementation are stated) (ESO guidelines 2017) (AHA guidelines, 2024)

 Local (intra-sinus) thrombolysis (LIST)